 Real Talk: What Do Saunas Really Do?

-Question: what do saunas actually do?
-Sure, they make you sweat but what are the health benefits?
-As a starting point it's worth noting that saunas originated in Finland, and a study from 2015, conducted for 20 years, found that the more saunas Finnish men took per week, the longer they lived.
+Question: What do saunas actually do?
+Sure, they make you sweat, but what are the health benefits?
+As a starting point, it's worth noting that saunas originated in Finland, and a 20-year-long study published in 2015 found that the more saunas Finnish men took per week, the longer they lived.
 While women weren't included in this study, the simple fact that Finland has one of the highest life expectancies in the world can't be a coincidence.

 Benefit #1: It's good for your skin